kunday/cloudformer/README.md

 ## AWS Environment configuration

-Cloudformer depends on the aws-sdk gem to perform actions on AWS.
-You will need to export AWS configuration to your environment.
-You could export it to your .bashrc/.bash_profile or your build server using environment variables:
+Cloudformer depends on the aws-sdk gem to query AWS API.
+You will need to export AWS configuration to environment variables to your .bashrc/.bash_profile or your build server:

     export AWS_ACCESS_KEY=your access key
     export AWS_REGION=ap-southeast-2